Craig Cannonier

 Craig Cannonier (born 1963) is a Bermudian politician, who served as Premier of Bermuda from 18 December 2012 until his resignation on 19 May 2014.
-He has also served as the leader of the One Bermuda Alliance since 10 September 2011.
+He served as the leader of the One Bermuda Alliance from 10 September 2011 until his resignation in May 2014.

 Personal life

 Cannonier was born and raised in St David's.
 He was educated at St George's Preparatory school and the Bermuda Institute.
 After obtaining his high school diploma, he attained a BSc in Industrial Psychology from Towson University in 1986.